b-cubed-eu/documentation/guides/code-repositories.md

     4. The visibility MUST be set to `public`.
 This makes it easier to collaborate and reference files and code.
     5. Check `Add a README file`.
     6. You MUST select a `.gitignore` template (e.g. R, Python)
     7. You MUST select a licence and you MUST set it to `MIT License`.
-This conforms to the B3 Data Management Plan ([Yovcheva et al. 2023][yovcheva_2023]).
+This conforms to the B-Cubed Data Management Plan ([Yovcheva et al. 2023][yovcheva_2023]).

 If you already have your code (locally), follow [About adding existing source code to GitHub](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github#initializing-a-git-repository).
 Using GitHub Desktop is the easiest option.